-SYNTHETIC POLYMER MAIN USES
+Synthetic polymer

 Neoprene

 Nylon

 Polyesters

 Polyethylene

 Polypropylene

 Polystyrene

 PVC

 Silicone

-Answer the following questions.
+3 Answer the questions.

 - 1. What are polyesters?

 - 2. What are the qualities of PVC?

 - 3. What is the main disadvantage of polystyrene?

 - 4. What are the advantages of microfibers?

 - 5. What are biodegradable polymers?